-A TUE is an exemption that allows an athlete to use, for therapeutic purposes only, an otherwise prohibited substance or method (of administering a substance) which may be present during competition.
+A TUE is an exemption that allows an athlete to use, for therapeutic purposes only, an otherwise prohibited substance or method (of administering a substance).

 TUEs are administered by the Australian Sports Drug Medical Advisory Committee (ASDMAC).

 TUE approval may protect athletes from receiving a sanction if a prohibited substance is found in their sample.

 If an athlete’s doctor has a question regarding the status of a substance, they should check the substance on the ASADA website, or call 13 000 27232, while the athlete is in their office.

 An exemption is only granted provided that there is no unfair advantage given to the athlete by taking the substance or using the method.

 ASDMAC provides approval for the therapeutic use of prohibited substances or methods to certain athletes if: